| Security,

 extra real and perceived security, permitting some more such applications to get off the

+ground.
 Even more important are privacy-specific uses, in both

 health care and homeland security applications.
 There